cirKITers/qc_data_preparation/README.md

-# Preparing classical input data for use in QML pipeliens
+# Preparing classical input data for use in QML pipelines

 ## Overview